 So this week, we look at 2 categories which sell high ticket products.

 First, televisions.
-An interesting category in Covid-19 times, because sales go up with people stuck at home.
+An interesting category in Covid-19 times, as sales go up with people stuck at home.
 And then, cars.
 Affected the opposite way by Covid-19.
 Sitting at home isn’t great for car sales.

 Buying televisions online

-Given most people have been stuck at home, and their TVs will have been on more regularly and for longer, it seems like a good time for TV manufacturers and retailers.
+As most people have been stuck at home, and their TVs will have been on more regularly and for longer, it seems like a good time for TV manufacturers and retailers.
 After all, the more you use your TV, the sooner you need to replace or update it.